-The FlexE Instance number in the FlexE Group (from 1 to n) is encoded in the second block of the FlexE overhead frame.
+The FlexE Instance Number (as determined by the PHY number and the position of the instance within the PHY; see 6.1) is encoded in the second block of the FlexE overhead frame.
 Note that this is persistent information which does not change while the group is in service.
 The receiver accepts a value for "FlexE Instance Number" when the same value is received in two consecutive overhead frames with good CRC.
 Updates to the respective group of eight bits of the FlexE map bit map are accepted from overhead frames with good CRC.